-Living with someone who has an addiction to drugs or alcohol can be destructive.
+Living with someone who has an addiction to drugs or alcohol can be destructive, and you may be looking to find a drug rehab or alcohol treatment centre.
 Partners who live with individuals who may be suffering from an addiction can experience a wide range of conflicting emotions, from loneliness to frustration and confusion.
 At Port of Call, we offer advice on how to live with a drug-addicted spouse and how to recognise the signs of drug use in a spouse.

 Support for spouses of addicts